-All pupils from P6 to P7 took part in the certified Bikeability Programme, took part in Community safety event with PC Crawford and worked alongside the NHS to deliver a very effective programme for Primary 6 and 7 pupils around Living and Growing.
+All pupils from P6 to P7 took part in the certified Bikeability Programme, took part in Community safety events with PC Crawford and worked alongside the NHS to deliver a very effective programme for Primary 6 and 7 pupils around Living and Growing.
+All P5-7 pupils were trained in First Aid and Defib training

 Our pupils have been involved in improving our school through various audits including the playground, lunch hall and behaviour.
+Our Pupil groups and pupil parliament meet termly to discuss ways forward for the school.

-Our pupils have the opportunity to go on many trips such as TechFest, Duthie Park-Winter Gardens, Stonehaven Library and Fire Station, Victorian Trail and Maritime Museum, Drum Castle, SSPCA and Camperdown Park all allowing hands on learning experiences for our pupils.
-We were also visited by North East Falconry Centre, HopScotch Theatre, Generation science and KNext.
+Our pupils have the opportunity to go on many trips such as Castleton Fruit Farm, Cocoa- ooze, Stonehaven woods and beach, Spring show and Highland Show, St Cyrus beach and nature reserve and Gordon Highlanders museum- Aberdeen WW2 street trail, all allowing hands on learning experiences for our pupils.
+We were also visited by Guide dogs, Relax kids, Danse centre, Mindfulness workshops and Generation science.
 Fabulous experiences for all involved.

 Some of our primary 7 pupils took part in a Rotary Quiz with the Rotary Club.
 They competed against a number of other schools in the area and did very well.
 Similarly our Primary 6 Euro Quiz team reached the second round and impressed with their knowledge.
-Our P3/4 Sports hall Badminton team reached the finals for a third year and our Netball team finished joint third in the league.
+Our P3/4 Sports hall Badminton team reached the finals for a third year and our Netball team finished joint second in the league.
+Our football team has gone from strength to strength representing us well in local tournaments.